ivanmvh/mv-portfolio-based-figma-design-work-contact-secc-imvh/README.md

 # Porfolio Project

-Design first page  portfolio app based in a figma template Skeleton design of the first page of a mobile app in html and css based on a figma template Properties and values of many of the properties in the css file has been extracted from the figma template:
+Design portfolio app based in a figma template.
+Skeleton design mobile web page in html and css based on a figma template.
+Properties and values of many of the properties in the css file has been extracted from the figma template.

 ## Built With